This post may contain affiliate links. Please read our privacy policy for additional information.

 Homemade Tomato Cheese Sauce

 - Slowly and rapidly whisk the chicken broth into the flour mixture, making sure to whisk to ensure that there are no lumps.
-Once the broth has been added, keep whisking and add in the cream.
+Once the broth has been added, keep whisking and add in the milk.
 Keep cooking on medium heat, whisking, until the white sauce has thickened, around 3-4 minutes.

 - Turn the heat to low and stir in the Velveeta.
 Stir until it's mostly melted, then add the 2 cups of grated old sharp cheddar and the sour cream.
 Keep stirring until the cheese sauce is smooth and creamy.
 Make sure that all of the different cheeses have melted completely.
 The cheese sauce will be thick at this point.
 Add only black pepper to taste, as this rarely needs salt.